 Nepal respects multiculturalism.
 One of the noticeable features of our community is cultural diversity.
 The culture of Nepal is different and rich in the world.
 The culture has been influenced by the religious belief, norms, and values of the country.
 This multi-dimensional heritage limits the varieties of Nepal's ethnic, and social groups.
-It also communicates in music and dance, art and craft, languages and literature, festivals and celebration, foods and drinks.
-Funs and festivals, as many as the days in a year which has been connected to various castes and ethnic groups and value to the way of life of Nepalese people.
-Typical native foods add taste to the different character of these festivals.
-Every ethnic group contains custom and tradition which create interest to the visitors.
+It also communicates in music and dance, art and craft, languages and literature, festivals and celebration, and foods and drinks.
+Funs and festivals, as many as the days in a year which has been connected to various castes and ethnic groups and valued by the way of life of Nepalese people.
+Typical native foods add taste to the different characters of these festivals.
+Every ethnic group contains customs and traditions which create interest in the visitors.
 Here religion is a way of life in Nepal where people enjoy unity in diversity.
 The Hindus visit the temples and at the same time worship in the Buddhist temples as well.
 Likewise, Buddhists visit the Hindu temples and perform prayers.
 Therefore, we can see a kind of patience and harmony in society.

-Nepal has a history of obeying different religion living in harmony and feeling of brotherhood among people.
-Visitors can enjoy not only differences culture also have religious practices and food habits that Nepali society has been enjoying while visiting Nepal.
+Nepal has a history of obeying different religions living in harmony and feeling of brotherhood among people.
+Visitors can enjoy not only different cultures but also religious practices and food habits that Nepali society has been enjoying while visiting Nepal.